NM001/Pro001/README.md

 - secure admin interface with messaging service to users

-- A welcome page with direct link to CGVU and registration filter from admin
+- A welcome page with direct link to EULA and registration filter from admin

 - New welcome vue for registered members with real time and location at the top